 Churches are an integral part of communities worldwide, with a mandate to care and stand with people who are marginalised and vulnerable.
 Shame and fear often lead to sexual violence being hidden in both churches and the wider community.

-The coalition partnership works together to harness efforts to prevent and eliminate sexual violence by supporting the church to speak out against sexual violence, show strong and positive leadership and become a ‘safe’ place for people to go to.
+The coalition partnership works together to harness efforts to prevent and eliminate sexual violence by supporting faith groups to speak out against sexual violence, show strong and positive leadership and become a ‘safe’ place for people to go to.

 As a coalition, we can work together to influence legislation and policies with a united voice.
 We seek to give a voice to those who are most marginalised and create platforms for their voices to be heard.